minh994/brainy/memory-bank/activeContext.md

 5. Enhance the Grammar feature with interactive exercises
 6. Add offline mode with data caching
 7. Enhance accessibility features
 8. Implement user analytics to track learning progress
+9. Implement Quiz Mode as an alternative learning approach
+10. Add statistics tracking for learning progress
+11. Consider spaced repetition algorithms for word review scheduling
+12. Improve animations and transitions in the learning flow